-I therefore left the club in Form 2 but after having gleaned the following leadership lessons which I hope to apply in my future family of which I will be the head, God willing:
+I left the Survival Club in Form 2 but after having learnt the following leadership lessons that I will apply in my future family, God willing:

 - Rise early